Christopher is a gamer with a fierce passion for, well, gaming! He is currently in the DeVry Video Game Design and Simulation Program.

-On the plus side, you can have golems around instead of a few outside torches and then in the morning, gather all of the loot from the monsters they kill.
-Golems are mostly useful in dangerous environments such as Strongholds or Abandoned Mine Shafts.
-(Take That!
-You Damned Poisonous Spiders…)
+On the plus side, you can have golems around instead of a few outside torches.
+Then, in the morning, gather all of the loot from the monsters they kill.
+Golems are mostly useful in dangerous environments such as Strongholds or Abandoned Mineshafts.
+(Take that, you damned poisonous spiders!)

-10. Enchanting Room and Potion Stand
+10. Enchanting Room and Brewing Stand

-Enchanting uses experience points and has its own formulas/equations for picking enchantments.
-Potion making is pretty straight forward; using only materials.
-Both rooms are a great addition to any main base, especially if they are next to the Main Storage Room(s) explained in #4.
-To top it off, you really only need 1 of each and they both take relatively small space; the only one that should be on it’s own for efficiency is the Enchanting Room since it requires bookshelves and line of sight to work effectively.
+Enchanting uses experience points and has its own formulas and equations for picking enchantments.
+Brewing is pretty straight forward.
+Both an enchanting room and brewing stand are great additions to any main base, especially if they are next to your Main Storage.
+To top it off, you really only need one of each, and they both take up relatively little space.
+The only one that should be on its own for efficiency is the enchanting room since it requires bookshelves and a line of sight to work effectively.